Intellectual and Legal Practice

 - The Fair Use Act allows anyone to use copyrighted materials for educational purposes.
 What other uses are covered under the Fair Use Act?

 - Visit http://www.copyrightkids.org/ and read through the Copyright Basics & FAQs (Frequently Asked Questions) page.
-Your teacher may want to go over these with you.

 - Look for additional answers to common questions at cyberbee.com